Sustainability, Ecology and Policy B.S.

 1

-A maximum of 6 credits may count toward either content courses OR tools courses with the Program Chair's approval.
+A maximum of 6 credits may count toward either content courses OR tools courses with the Program Director's approval and with the completion of an Experiential Learning Plan prior to the start of the internship/study/research work.

 2

-A maximum of 3 credits may count toward either content courses OR tools courses with the Program Chair's approval.
+A maximum of 3 credits may count toward either content courses OR tools courses with the Program Director's approval.

 3